|

 Tekel shop sign otherwise known as a liquor store in Kadıköy, Istanbul, Turkey turkey alcohol age 18

-1. Buying alcoholic Beverages
+1. Buying alcohol

 Visiting Istanbul as a tourist means you may want to buy alcohol, so it is important to know where and when to find the drinks.